esamattis/deno_karabiner/README.md

 This will write the rules to the "Default Profile" in your Karabiner config in `~/.config/karabiner/karabiner.json`.
 It will not touch any other options.
-The chages will be in effect immediately if you have Karabiner running.
+The changes will be in effect immediately if you have Karabiner running.

 If you want to try on a different file you can pass it as the second arg to `.writeToProfile()`.